Nashrah12/Nashrah12/README.md

 ### 🛠 Work
 I completed a manual testing project on the **MovieGate** websites, performing thorough exploratory testing to ensure functionality and enhance the user experience.
-I am currently working on **automation projects**, developing and executing test scripts using **Selenium and Cypress** to improve testing efficiency and coverage.
+I am currently working on **Automation projects**, developing and executing test scripts using **Selenium and Cypress** to improve testing efficiency and coverage.
 ## 🚀 Future Endeavors

 -  Master advanced automation frameworks using **Cypress** and **Selenium**.